What information the consignment note must contain, who has to complete each part and when it has to be completed.

 - container type, number and size: you must enter this (for example 3 x 205L metal drum) - if a larger container contains smaller containers of different hazardous wastes you must also enter this information for the smaller containers

-- UN identification number(s), proper shipping name(s), UN class(es), packaging group(s) and special handling requirements: this information is required for the transport of dangerous goods - further information is available from the Health and Safety Executive website
+- UN identification number(s), proper shipping name(s), UN class(es), packaging group(s) and special handling requirements: this information is required for the transport of dangerous goods - more information is available from the Health and Safety Executive website

-Step 2: carrier checks parts A and B, and completes part C
+2: carrier checks parts A and B, and completes part C

 The carrier must check parts A and B of the note, and complete part C after the producer or holder has completed parts A and B and before the waste is removed.
 Once you have signed part C you must hand all copies back to the consignor, producer or holder.